Kosalos/SeaShell/README.md

-# MarchingCubes Terrain
-Cross-eyed stereo rendition of the Marching Cubes algorithm, for others like me who can't get enough of 3D.
+Seashell designer

 For newer iPads.

-This little app lets you paint 3D shapes via the Marching Cubes algorithm.
-The cube world dimension is 30x30x30.

-Using the height control widget you select a particular Y axis level of the world, then you paint flux levels in the companion X/Z view.
+Another chance to waste time.
+First you define the cross section of the shell; imagine designing the die for a pasta extruder.
+Next you define the shape of the shell.
+Finally you can alter various properties of the shell.

 ![Screenshot](screenshot.png)